sinhrks/daskperiment/docs/source/backend.rst

 * `LocalBackend`: Information is stored in local files.
 This is for personal usage with single PC.
 This backend doesn't intend to share information with others and move file(s) to another PC.
-* `RedisBackend`: Information is stored in Redis.
-If you setup redis-server, information can be shared in a small team and between some PCs.
+* `RedisBackend`: Information is stored in Redis and can be shared in a small team and between some PCs.
+* `MongoBackend`: Information is stored in MongoDB and can be shared in a team.

 You can specify required `Backend` via `backend` keyword in `Experiment` instanciation.